 Here's an earlier view of the 3 computers (the panels with many buttons).
 These were HP 4800 minicomputers with 64 or 32k memory, and they cost perhaps $50k each.
 Two of these were permanently involved with the UCD micrometerology data collection project, but the third one was often available for text editing and typing message traffic and reports.
 We had a program that would convert the computer data to teletype code, and punch out the paper tape in comms to be sent out to the real world.
 For those days we had an amazing amount of computer power available for personal use!

-Denis in the dining room, taking a break
+Denis in the dining room,

-before the crowd shows up for dinner.
+crowd shows up for dinner.

 On another night, Denis gets the main